FuncProgLinux/guix-mate/README.md

 - Patch upstream sources to remove `apt/dpkg` specific behavior
 - Updates at least once per week/month, there's much room for improvement
 - Rebrand if possible to improve user experience and integration with GUIX
+- Upstream packages to GNU Guix to benefit trisquel users migrating

 ## Available software